openharmony/docs/en/device-dev/get-code/sourcecode-acquire.md

 To ensure the download performance, you are advised to download the source code or the corresponding solution from the image library of the respective site listed in the table below.

-The table below provides only the sites for downloading the latest OpenHarmony master and LTS code.
+The table below provides only the sites for downloading the latest OpenHarmony LTS code.
 For details about how to obtain the source code of earlier versions, see the [Release-Notes](../../release-notes/Readme.md).

 **Table 1**  Sites for acquiring source code